cloudmesh-community/hid-sp18-705/project-report/report.md

-The Proof-of-Stake consensus algorithm, employed by some blockchain networks as an alternative to Bitcoin's resource-intensive Proof-of-Work mechanism, is similar to the membership fee model in that validator nodes are elected based on their share of "stake" in the network, measured by their willingness to commit or stake an allocation of network tokens as a proof of honesty [@marin-18-understanding].
+The Proof-of-Stake consensus algorithm, employed by some blockchain networks as an alternative to Bitcoin's resource-intensive Proof-of-Work mechanism, is similar to the membership fee model in that validator nodes are elected based on their share of _stake_ in the network, measured by their willingness to commit or stake an allocation of network tokens as a proof of honesty [@marin-18-understanding].
 For research library applications, a variation of Proof-of-Stake known as